KazakovDenis/aiofutures/README.md

 print(future.result())
 ```

-For cases when you need to do IO synchronously within async tasks, you can use `sync_to_async`:
+In cases when you need to do IO synchronously within async tasks, you can use `sync_to_async`:

 ```python
 from aiofutures import AsyncExecutor, sync_to_async